Type 053 frigate: Foreign sales

 The Chinese sold the Type 053H, and derivatives to foreign navies.

 One refurbished Type 053H1 and two Type 053H2 was sold to the Bangladesh Navy, with two refurbished Type 053Hs going to the Egyptian Navy.
-Sonars for these ships are Echo Type 5, a development of EH-5 sonar used on Jianghu-III's, adopting LSIC technology.
+Sonars for these ships are Echo Type 5, a development of EH-5 sonar used on Type 053H2's, adopting LSIC technology.
 PLAN also added Type 343 fire control radar for gun.
 They mounted Silkworm anti-ship missiles.

 The Royal Thai Navy received four new Type 053HTs (based on the then-latest Type 053H2) in the early-1990s.
 Each cost ฿2 billion.
 Two were modified with rear helicopter decks.
 The sonar on these ships is SJD-5A, a further development of Echo Type 5 sonars on the same class of ships sold to Egyptian and Bangladesh navies, with VLSIC replacing LSIC.

 By the mid-1990s, the Thai Navy again ordered two enlarged Type 053 hulls as the F25T Naresuan-class frigates.
 The general designer of F25T frigate is Mr. Zhu Yingfu (朱英富).
 The F25Ts were fitted with Western engines and armament, and their construction was supervised by technical advisers from the German ship building industry.
 Sonars on these F25Ts are SO-7H, which is the Chinese version of French DUBA25.